marijavarga/Eye_Track_interact_with_UE/README.md

 A plan is to upgrade this project.
 So far I implemented pose estimation of irises using MediaPipe and transfering to Unreal Engine.

-Next step is to implement a visual keyboard, and based on eye position choose letters.
+Next step is to implement a visual keyboard, and based on eye position choose letters and later syllables.